Libas: History

 Libas was established in 1985 by Sunil Keshwani.
 In 2013, his son Sidhant Keshwani assumed the role of CEO and expanded the brand's digital presence.
 The company launched on e-commerce platforms Myntra and Flipkart in 2014.
 By 2019, Libas became a fast-fashion D2C (Direct-to-Consumer) company in the Indian wear segment with the launch of its official website.
-In 2020, Libas introduced its mobile shopping app for browsing, selecting, and purchasing Indian wear and launched the sub-brand Libas Extra Love, which focuses on plus-size apparel.
+In 2020, Libas introduced its mobile shopping app for browsing, selecting, and purchasing Indian wear and launched the sub-brand Libas Extra Love, which focuses on plus-size apparel.Libas expanded its horizons and went global with the launch of ShopLibas.
+This marked a significant step in taking Indian wear to international customers, across the world.

 The brand entered the offline retail sector in 2021 with the opening of its first standalone store and expanded into multi-brand outlets (MBOs).
 In 2022, Libas introduced the Libas Art sub-brand, a premium line of occasion wear that includes hand-embroidered garments and pieces created using artisanal techniques.
 By 2023, Libas expanded its retail operations into large-format stores (LFS) and became a mass brand with products ranging from Rs 1000 to 8000, providing wardrobe options for all seasons and occasions.
 In 2024, the brand entered into the kid’s ethnic wear market by launching Libas Kids, a line of ethnic wear for girls aged 3 to 12 that includes kurta sets, lehenga sets, sharara sets and Anarkali suits in various prints and colours.
-The brand also expanded its presence on Amazon Fashion, TataCliq, and Nykaa Fashion.
+The brand also expanded its presence on Amazon Fashion, TataCliq, and Nykaa Fashion.In 2026, Libas launched its new workwear brand – Gerua – using AI-led insights to meet the needs of the modern working women.

+Controversies

+In 2026, Libas was involved in several legal disputes.
+In April, the Bombay High Court issued a non-bailable warrant against Riyaz Ganji, managing director of Libas Designs Ltd, in a contempt proceeding brought by GS Majestic Developers Pvt Ltd over alleged unpaid contractual dues and the disclosure of assets.
+The dispute concerned a Libas franchise store at a mall in Ludhiana, which the developer alleged had vacated without settling its contractual dues.
+The court also restrained Ganji, Libas Designs and its directors from disposing of assets pending further proceedings.

+In June 2026, Zee Entertainment Enterprises filed a copyright infringement case in the Delhi High Court against Zivore Apparel, the company operating the Noida-based Libas brand, alleging unauthorised use of copyrighted music in promotional content on Instagram.
+The dispute was subsequently referred to mediation after Libas removed the content in question.